- The 11 Lowest Sodium Choices in Taco Bell – For Every Diet - November 15, 2023

 Don’t add too many though or it’ll go solid, this explains why chia is very, very good at keeping you full.

-Soaking seeds is a better idea that simply trying to wash them down with water – this has caused problems for people with swallowing difficulties in the past and it’s better to be safe than sorry.
+Soaking seeds is a better idea than simply trying to wash them down with water – this has caused problems for people with swallowing difficulties in the past and it’s better to be safe than sorry.

 It’s also good to build up your chia intake slowly.
-About 1 tbsp of chia seeds is all you need a day and to start with trying spreading this out throughout the day by adding a sprinkle to each meal and you’ll reduce the risk of your gut bugs having a chia party.
+About 1 tbsp of chia seeds is all you need a day and to start with try spreading this out throughout the day by adding a sprinkle to each meal and you’ll reduce the risk of your gut bugs having a chia party.

 Can The Internal Shower Cause Bloating?